stephanzwicknagl/viasp/docs/index.rst

 .. image:: ./img/header.png

-viASP allows exploration of ASP encodings in a variety of ways:
+Explore ASP programs and their answer sets with viASP:

 * Follow the derivation of answer sets step-by-step
-* Explain the derivation of individual symbols with arrows
+* Explain the derivation of individual atoms
 * Inspect iterations of recursive rules
-* Visualize unsatisfiable programs
+* Relax and visualize unsatisfiable programs
-* Move rules to follow a preferred order
+* Reorder rules
-* Zoom in and out of parts of the graph
+* Zoom in and out with Ctrl + mouse wheel

 .. toctree::
    :maxdepth: 2